 Flies will naturally fly into the Venus flytraps’ mouth since the plant secretes sweet nectar that draws the flies.
 You don’t have to worry about hand feeding them flies, but you should hand feed them the other bugs listed to make sure they have a long and healthy life span.

 Feeding Mealworms to Your Venus Flytrap

 Mealworms are a nutrient-rich food source that is perfect for helping young Venus flytraps grow.
-You can purchase a jar of them at any pet supply store for around $14, and the jars are enough to feed a Venus flytrap for years.
+You can purchase some of them at any pet supply store, and the jars are enough to feed a Venus flytrap for years.
 You might have to cut the mealworms in half if the plant’s mouths are still a little small, but other than that, you can place them right in the trap.